MEvesalTR/DuckMode-VSCodeTheme/README.md

 <p align="center">
-✨ A beautiful dark theme for both the Color and File Icon Theme! ✨
+✨ A beautiful dark theme for the Color Theme! ✨
 <br>
 🦆 When my lonely duck walks in the dark ... 🦆
 </p>